CALL BIENNALE COLLEGE CINEMA – VIRTUAL REALITY

 With the support of experts and international specialists in the field, BCC-VR will help existing independent filmmakers and creative professionals from all over the world to appropriate the medium of VR and learn how to adapt their knowledge to VR in a fluid transitional way.
 In the process participants will acquire the specific know-how around 360° immersive storytelling that will redefine the relationship between story and audience.

-BCC-VR will select 8 director and producer teams to work on the development of VR projects up to 30 minutes minutes duration, at concept stage, helping them to advance their projects covering creative, production, audience/market and financial concerns.
+BCC-VR will select 12 director/producer teams to work on the development of VR projects up to 30 minutes minutes duration, at concept stage, helping them to advance their projects covering creative, production, audience/market and financial concerns.

 As part of the programme we aim to financially support the production of up to 3 VR projects with 60,000 euro each to premiere at the Venice International Film Festival in early September 2019 and to present the other developed projects at the Venice Production Bridge as part of the Gap Financing Market activities.